senecajs/seneca-postgres-store/README.md

 } )
 ```

+## Contributing
+The [Senecajs org][] encourages open participation.
+If you feel you
+can help in any way, be it with documentation, examples, extra
+testing, or new features please get in touch.

-## Running tests
+## Test
 To run the tests you need to have the docker image built and running, that is made executing `npm run build` then `npm run start`
 In another console execute `npm test`

-## Contributing
+## License
-We encourage participation.
-If you feel you can help in any way, be it with
-examples, extra testing, or new features please get in touch.
+Copyright (c) 2012, Marian Radulescu and other contributors.
+Licensed under [MIT][].

+[MIT]: ./LICENSE.txt
 [npm-badge]: https://img.shields.io/npm/v/seneca-postgres-store.svg
 [npm-url]: https://npmjs.com/package/seneca-postgres-store
 [travis-badge]: https://api.travis-ci.org/senecajs/seneca-postgres-store.svg